bbiroga/bce_ep_2022_HW/hw_demo_estimation/HW.md

 20 points is the max points, but 25 is achievable!
 The scoring is designed so that even people with little python experience can achiave at least 10

-* 10 points:\
-  Create an estimation of gender on the test set!
-Count the number of male and female friends of each node, and predict accordingly
 * 15 points:\
-  recreate the chart 3 - 6 we discussed in class from the article.
+  recreate the chart 3,5,6 we discussed in class from the article.
 Make sure you write some analysis for each chart.
 There is no embeddedness function in NetworkX, so you can skip that
 * 20 points:\
   Create an estimation of the missing gender using the triangles in the network.
 You can use